edgarberm/screws/README.md

 ### How

-To give you a taste of how **svdom** works, here's a simple example of creating a custom element using this project:
+To give you a taste of how **screws** works, here's a simple example of creating a custom element using this project:

 ```js
 import './circle.js'